Weighted function spaces: convolutors, multipliers, and mollifiers: Introduction

 Generally, using a single window tends to be rigid.
 When the window has zero mean, the setting essentially corresponds to a continuous wavelet transform \cite{D-TenLectWavelets, H-Wavelets}.
 However, proper wavelet analysis necessitates windows with non-compact support, thereby tying the analysis more directly to the localization imposed by \( \W \).
 Such a situation will be examined in a forthcoming work.

-If the window has non-zero mean, one can still characterize spaces for certain instances of \( E^\infty_\W \) (see Proposition~\ref{p:250408-1}), though the arguments in this case depend strongly on the topological structure of the underlying function space.
-Moreover, it appears difficult in this setting to achieve effective cancellation of low-frequency background components.
+If the window has a non-zero mean, one can still characterize spaces for certain instances of \( E^\infty_\W \) (see Proposition~\ref{p:250408-1}).
+However, it appears difficult in this setting to achieve effective cancellation of low-frequency background components.
 The situation changes when using two windows.
-In Definition \ref{def:MDFP}, we introduce the \emph{momentwise decomposition factorization property} (MDFP for short) for a pair of windows $(\chi^0, \chi^1) \in \D \times \D$.
-By design, these functions have the special property that for any $L \in \N$, there exist $\varphi^\ell, \psi^\ell \in \D$, $\ell \in \{0, 1\}$, such that the moments of $\psi^0, \psi^1$ up to order $L$ vanish, and for every distribution $f$.
-Exploiting the fact that the coefficient $L$ -- which governs the control of erratic low-frequency behavior-- can be chosen freely, we extrapolate the behavior of $f$ from its mollifications $f * \chi^0_j$ and $f * \chi^1_j$.
-We characterize the space $E^\infty_\W$, its convolutor space, and the corresponding multiplier spaces; see Theorems~\ref{t:KWDecomp}, \ref{t:OCDecomp}, and \ref{t:OMDecomp}.
-To demonstrate the existence of a pair of windows satisfying the momentwise decomposition factorization property (MDFP), we employ tools from the theory of ultradifferentiable functions in the sense of Braun-Meise-Taylor~\cite{B-M-T-UltradiffFuncFourierAnal}.
+In Definition \ref{def:MDFP}, we introduce the \emph{moment-wise decomposition factorization property} (MDFP for short) for a pair of windows $(\chi^0, \chi^1) \in \D \times \D$.
+By design, excluding some additional technical conditions, these functions have the special property that for any $L \in \N$, there exist $\varphi^\ell, \psi^\ell \in \D$, $\ell \in \{0, 1\}$, such that the moments of $\psi^0, \psi^1$ up to order $L$ vanish, and (recall our notation \eqref{eq:Mollifier}) for every distribution $f$, where $\Delta$ denotes the Laplace operator.
+Exploiting the fact that the vanishing order $L$---which governs the control of erratic low-frequency behavior---can be chosen freely, we extrapolate the behavior of $f$ from its mollifications $f * \chi^0_j$ and $f * \chi^1_j$.
+Based on this idea, we characterize the space $E^\infty_\W$ and its corresponding convolutor and multiplier spaces; see Theorems~\ref{t:KWDecomp}, \ref{t:OCDecomp}, and \ref{t:OMDecomp}.
+To demonstrate the existence of a pair of windows satisfying the moment-wise decomposition factorization property (MDFP), we employ tools from the theory of ultradifferentiable functions in the sense of Braun-Meise-Taylor~\cite{B-M-T-UltradiffFuncFourierAnal}.

 To conclude this introduction, we characterize spaces defined via a single weight in terms of mollifiers.
 Let $\omega : \R^d \to [0, \infty)$ be a non-decreasing, continuous function.
 For $p \in [1, \infty]$, we define the function space